 Figure 9: Scan Chain with back to back flops

-A functional ECO inserts combinational logic between B_REG and C_REG and it breaks DFT function if the scan chain is not fixed.As shown in Figure 10, the scan chain is broken.
+A functional ECO inserts combinational logic between B_REG and C_REG and it breaks DFT function if the scan chain is not fixed.As shown in the Figure 10, the scan chain is broken.
 Cadence Conformal ECO breaks this type of ECO by directly insert logic in the back to back path without fixing scan chain.

 Figure 10: ECO inserts logic into back to back path

-The right solution of GOF is to change C_REG flop type to scan flop and connect up the scan chain, as shown in Figure 11.
+The right solution of GOF is to change C_REG flop type to scan flop and connect up the scan chain, as shown in the Figure 11.

 Figure 11: GOF fixes the DFT logic by reconnecting up the Scan Chain

 DFT_MODE is set to zero to force DFT logic in inactive mode.
 During functional ECO, some nets are equivalent but some are good for DFT, the others would break DFT.
-For example, as shown in Figure 12 an ECO needs to pick one signal from two equivalent signals mux_in or mux_out to drive a flop's reset pin.
+For example, as shown in the Figure 12 an ECO needs to pick one signal from two equivalent signals mux_in or mux_out to drive a flop's reset pin.
 Cadence Conformal ECO picks mux_in which breaks DFT.
 GOF can detect the presence of the MUX and pick mux_out as the right signal to drive the flop's reset pin.

 Figure 12: Pick the right signal to maintain DFT logic

 Changing flops between settable and resettable types should not break DFT function.
-GOF makes direct flop type change in the ECO shown in Figure 13.
+GOF makes direct flop type change in the ECO shown in the Figure 13.
 However, Cadence Conformal does redundancy in fixing the flop.

 Figure 13: Reset flop changed to set flop in ECO